Quantum-Accelerators/quacc/docs/user/wflow_engine/executors.md

     2. We have skipped the `-n` and `--cpus-per-task` Slurm directives because we will be using the full node here.

-    3. We have set the number of nodes to reserve for each calculation, the queue to submit to, and the constraint to use.
+    3. We have set the number of nodes to reserve, the queue to submit to, and the constraint to use.

     Then run the following code: